 And just to make this more complicated, ‘ideal’ charging and discharging regimes vary a little depending on the chemistry of your Lithium battery – Lithium Nickel Manganese Cobalt batteries (NMC) prefer regular charging to only 80% and regular discharging to (say) 40%, while Lithium Ferrous Phosphate batteries (LFP) are happy to be regularly charged to 100% and discharged to 20% State of Charge (SoC).

-The other big factor to consider when recharging your battery is that it takes a lot longer than 10 minutes – maybe 45 minutes for a full recharge of a 45 kWh battery using a 50 kWh charger.
+The other big factor to consider when recharging your battery is that it takes a lot longer than 10 minutes – maybe 45 minutes for a full recharge of a 45 kWh battery using a 50 kWh fast charger.
 Less for just a ‘top-up’.
-Charging takes a longer time using a slower charging station, though not all EVs can take advantage of the higher charging rates available at some charging stations.
+Charging takes a longer time using a slower charging station, though not all EVs can take advantage of the higher charging rates available at some fast charging stations (150kWh – 350kWh).

 Range reality